akuntamukkala/integration/README.md

 integration
 ===========

-This project is work in progress.

-The objective of this project is to help create a reference implementation for Karaf feature containing common configuration for a few message routes implemented using Camel, Blueprint, CXF and ActiveMQ Broker.
+The objective of this project is to help create a reference implementation for Karaf feature containing common configuration for a few message routes implemented using Camel, Blueprint (for wiring the configuration/bundles) and ActiveMQ Broker.

-Karaf runtime enhanced with Camel/Blueprint and CXF runs the routes once this feature is deployed.
-This project is not using an embedded ActiveMQ in Karaf.
-The Karaf feature being developed in project provides a bundle that exports an ActiveMQ connection factory bean (configurable endpoint) which gets wired into other bundles that implement "routes" using Blueprint.
+Karaf runtime enhanced with Camel/Blueprint/ActiveMQ runs the routes once the developed feature is deployed.